BNYS Syllabus and Subjects

 • Sterilization and Disinfection

-• Estimation of hemoglobin
+• Estimation of haemoglobin

 • Collection of herbarium specimens from the field visits